srfahim23/Python-intro/README.md

 It is used to create web applications.
 It can be used to handle databases.
 It is used in business and accounting to perform complex mathmatcal operations along with quantitative and qualitative analysis.

+# Installation & Getting Started
+#Steps to Install Python:
+a.Vsisit the official python website:https:/www.python.org/
+b.Download the executable file based on your Operating System and version specifications. c.Run the executable file and complete the installation proccess.

+# Version:
+After installation check the version of python by typing following command:
+‘python --version’.